Sid200026/URL-Shortener/README.md

-# A URL Shortener made using Django
+# An URL Shortener made using Django

 ## Example
 ![](homepage.png)